The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Kelly Size Analysis

 The Kelly's structured elegance requires more careful size selection than the Birkin.
-Proportions matter intensely—a Kelly wears more formally than a comparably-sized Birkin.
+Proportions matter intensely — a Kelly wears more formally than a comparably-sized Birkin.

 Kelly 15: The Micro Kelly

-Mini Kelly
+Mini Kelly II

 - Dimensions